 Ice packs or padsicles

-Ice packs wrapped in a clean cotton towel can help to alleviate symptoms and proved temporary relief.
+Ice packs wrapped in a clean cotton towel can help to alleviate symptoms and provide temporary relief.

 Place the cold bundle on the rectum area and haemorrhoids in 15-minute intervals to reduce swelling and soothe the area with coolness.